-Students must complete all non-dissertation coursework and examination requirements and resolve all incomplete grades (other than PhD research credit hours) before the oral examination.
+Students must complete or be actively completing all non-dissertation coursework, completed all examination requirements, and resolved all incomplete grades (other than PhD research credit hours) before the oral examination.

 The dissertation proposal defense should be completed by the end of the fifth semester (if entering with a master's degree) or the end of the seventh semester (if entering without a master's degree), or within six months of completing the comprehensive exam.